Who has qualified for UEFA EURO 2024? | UEFA EURO 2024

 Article body

 UEFA EURO 2024 is taking place in Germany next summer, with 23 teams joining the hosts in the finals.
-UEFA.com introduces the countries who have already booked their ticket to the final tournament.
+UEFA.com introduces the countries who have already booked their tickets to the final tournament.

 Germany